 10.3 Bruce Stuart, Area B Resident

 Regarding the 5840 Newton Wynd case, Bruce Stuart read from the Assistant Deputy Minister’s assessment that there were many conditions involved with the property – more specifically transaction agreement conditions in the development permit.
-If the resident relocates, what happens to the conditions that have been established in the contract, since the Assistant Deputy Minister does not reinforce them?
-He inquired as to whether there was any precedent in the UEL Administration for implementing these conditions into the law or to permanently apply it to the part of the property.
+If the resident relocates, what happens to the conditions that have been established in the contract, since the Assistant Deputy Minister does not enforce them?
+He inquired as to whether there was any precedent in the UEL for implementing these conditions into the law or to permanently apply them to this property.

 Manager Braman replied that he was not aware of any such instances.